-The ultimate global study companion: Pearson expands AI-powered Study Prep, supporting personalized learning worldwide
+The Ultimate Global Study Companion: Pearson Expands AI-Powered Study Prep, Supporting Personalized Learning Worldwide

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-The ultimate global study companion: Pearson expands AI-powered Study Prep, supporting personalized learning worldwide
+The Ultimate Global Study Companion: Pearson Expands AI-Powered Study Prep, Supporting Personalized Learning Worldwide

-(MENAFN- Sherpa Communications) Dubai, UAE, August 14, 2025 – Pearson (FTSE: PSON.L), the world's lifelong learning company, today announced the international expansion of Study Prep, its AI-enhanced video learning experience that provides personalized study support across more than 25 academic subjects.
+(MENAFN- Mid-East Info) Pearson (FTSE: PSON.L), the world's lifelong learning company, today announced the international expansion of Study Prep, its AI-enhanced video learning experience that provides personalized study support across more than 25 academic subjects.
 Launched commercially globally in the first half of 2025, Study Prep will now reach students worldwide, including in Canada, the UK, India, China, and South Africa.
 Study Prep's expansion represents a significant step toward broadening access to AI-powered learning resources around the world.

 As the Middle East intensifies its focus on future-focused disciplines education to drive economic diversification and prepare for a post-oil era, Study Prep helps support this shift by delivering a comprehensive learning experience, bringing human expertise together with thoughtfully designed AI purpose-built for learning.